 The nonwoven geotextile fabric is a drainage layer that separates the course aggregates, promotes positive drainage and prevents stones from falling through the geogrid’s apertures.
 The geogrid stabilizes the subgrade by spreading the load across the entire plane.

-Are you bidding a bridge project?
+Are you bidding a similar project?